 * Originally published in shorter form in the California Lawyers Association, Business Law Section, Franchise Law Committee, Case Report, April 2019

 Concerns About Misclassification?
-A Franchisee Attorney Can Help
+A Franchise Attorney Can Help

-At Luther Firm, PC, we have a single goal: to solve legal issues for franchisees.
+At Luther Firm, PC, we have a single goal: to solve franchise legal issues.
 Misclassification can profoundly impact your business, so it’s important to address the issue head-on and find the right solution.
 If you are facing a misclassification issue, a franchisee lawyer can help.
-Whether you are in Orange County, Southern California, or beyond, contact us today to learn more about how we can help.
+Whether you are in Orange County, San Diego, Southern California, or beyond, contact us today to learn more about how we can help.